jamsocket/fractional_index/README.md

 issues where, as the gap between adjacent values becomes smaller, it becomes impossible to find a new value that is strictly between two others.
 (If you squint, this is also like the [line-numbering problem](https://en.wikipedia.org/wiki/Line_number#Line_numbers_and_style) that plagued BASIC developers.)

-One solution to this is to use arbitrary-precision fractions, with which you can always represent a number strictly between two other (non-equal) numbers.
+One solution to this is to replace the floats with arbitrary-precision fractions, with which you can always represent a number strictly between two other (non-equal) numbers.
 Aside from polluting your data structure code with unnecessary arithmatic, the downside is that the room needed to store this representation tends to grow with repeated averaging.
 This happens in